rustfs/homebrew-tap/README.md

 English | [简体中文](README_ZH.md)

-This is the official Homebrew Tap for [RustFS](https://github.com/rustfs/rustfs), a command-line tool for Object Storage written in Rust.
+This is the official Homebrew Tap for [RustFS](https://github.com/rustfs/rustfs), [RustFS](https://github.com/rustfs/rustfs) is a high-performance distributed object storage software built using Rust

 ## Installation